RuthvikUpputuri/papermark/DOCKER_HUB_README.md

 ## Environment Template

 Copy `.env.example` from the repository (or reuse the `.env` you already configured for development) and ensure it contains the production-ready values below.

-**Important:** The build process requires certain variables to be set even if you don't plan to use those services.
-Provide placeholder/dummy values for Redis and Slack at minimum.
+Values marked as optional can be left blank; the image includes fallbacks that disable those integrations gracefully (Slack, Hanko passkeys, Upstash Redis, QStash, Resend, etc.).

 ```dotenv
 # Core URLs